Rent assistance in Pierce County and Tacoma.

 A number of rental and housing assistance programs operate in Tacoma and Pierce County Washington.
 Thousands of families and individuals receive financial assistance, grants, and access to free eviction prevention programs and advice every year.

 Below you will find a comprehensive listing of the agencies, non-profits, churches, and government programs that can help the low income pay their rent in the greater Tacoma area.
-Get details on various low income housing assistance programs and phone numbers of where to apply for help or financial assistance.
-Even if an agency or no-profit can’t meet your housing needs, they can often refer you to another government program. run by either the federal government or state of Washington, that can help you pay your rent or security deposits.
+Get details on various low-income housing assistance programs and phone numbers of where to apply for help or financial assistance.
+Even if an agency or no-profit can’t meet your housing needs, they can often refer you to another government program. run by either the federal government or the state of Washington, that can help you pay your rent or security deposits.